Opinion: Data centre operations must become more standardised

-With the data centre now a revenue-generator, it changes the picture in terms of how it is viewed by the company.
+With the data center now a revenue-generator, it changes the picture in terms of how it is viewed by the company.

-Companies must invest in data centre infrastructure and treat it as the strategic investment that it is.
+Companies must invest in data center infrastructure and treat it as the strategic investment that it is.

-The data centre has to be scalable and agile to meet consumer and business demands that are rapidly changing.
+The data center has to be scalable and agile to meet consumer and business demands that are rapidly changing.

 And it can't ever go down.
 We used to talk about “five nines” availability, meaning 99.999% uptime.
 Now we talk about zero unplanned downtime.

-CIOs are increasingly recognising this simple fact and looking to out-task data centre operations as a way to manage risk and control operating expenses.
+CIOs are increasingly recognising this simple fact and looking to out-task data center operations as a way to manage risk and control operating expenses.

-A company that’s in the business of managing data centres will have standardised, documented operating procedures that bring efficiencies and reliability.
+A company that's in the business of managing data centers will have standardised, documented operating procedures that bring efficiencies and reliability.

-Just as the Boeings and GMs of the world understood that standardisation was important in the early days of IT, it’s no less so when it comes to data centre operations.
+Just as the Boeings and GMs of the world understood that standardisation was important in the early days of IT, it's no less so when it comes to data center operations.